Passivity in the Buddhist Life

 Neither the Buddha nor the Self there is:

-(p.
-304) This met the master’s approval.
+This met the master’s approval.
 In Ippen’s religion we find Zen and Shin harmonized in a most practical way.
 When this sonomana idea is translated into human relations, we have the following, in which self-will is denounced as hindering the work of the All-One, that is, Amida.

 When the rebellious will of your self-power is given up, you realize what is meant by putting trust in Amida.
 You desire to be saved and the Buddha is ever ready to save, and yet the fact of your rebirth in the Land of Purity does not seem to be so easily establishable.

 Why?
 Because your rebellious will still asserts itself.
 It is like contracting a marriage between a young man and a young woman.
 The parents on both sides want to see them united in marriage.
-The one party [the bridegroom’s parents] says, ‘There is no need of the bride’s being provided with any sort of trousseau.’
+The [bridegroom’s family] says, ‘There is no need of the bride’s being provided with any sort of trousseau.’
 But the other thinks it necessary, seeing that the bridegroom belongs to a far richer family, and it would not do for the bride not to be supplied even with one wardrobe.
 Both are ready and yet the sense of pride is their barrier.
 If the bride’s family took the proposal made by the other party in the same spirit as it was made by the latter, the desired end would be accomplished without further ado.

 Quite similar to this is the relationship between the Buddha and sentient beings.
 The Buddha says: ‘Come’; why not then go to him even as you are?
 But here the rebellious will shakes its head and says, ‘With all his good will, I cannot go to him just as I am; I ought to do something to deserve the call.’
 This is self-pride.
 This is more than what the Buddha requires of you, and anything extraneous coming out of your self-conceit and limited philosophy obstructs the passage of the Buddha’s mercy into your hearts.
 For all that is asked of you is to put your hand forward, into which the Buddha is ready to drop the coin of salvation.
 The Buddha is beckoning to you, the boat is waiting to take you to the other shore of the stream, no fares are wanted, the only movement you are to make is to step right into the ferry.
-You cannot protest and say, (p.
-305) ‘This is a difficult task.’
+You cannot protest and say, ‘This is a difficult task.’
 Why don’t you then give yourself up entirely to the Buddha’s vow of salvation and let his will prevail over yours?
 (Sasaki, Sayings of Shuson, 1907)